kode4food/fate-lang/index.md

   'good to go'
 end

-greetWith('hello') if person like Friend
+# Syntactic sugar for 'if not'
 unless processFinished
   'process some request'
 end

+# Suffix 'if' (can also do unless)
+greetWith('hello') if person like Friend

+# The 'if let' statement
 if let a=getSomeValue(), b=getAnotherValue()
   # as they're not Nothing, do something with those values
 end